Aleksansdr/Approver/Documentation/Usage.md

 blanc view will be created on backend side and return instantly.
 If there is any problem with connection then preliminarily stored views are used.
 The file containing views information should be inserted into main bundle.
-The default name is: "DefaultDynamicViewsSource".
+The default name is: "DefaultDynamicViewsSource.txt".
 In case of the file's custom name its name has to be passed as argument `localSourceName` into the function.